source-data/sd-graph/README.md

 ```

 ## How to load content into the neo4j database

+And then you can you load the download db dump with:

 ```bash
 # Make sure you dont have your neo4j running: